Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class7/README.md

 less -S ERR025152.txt
 ```

 Even with our -S trick, it's still messy to look at, and hard to see what the headers are.
-So, let's use our trick from last time to pull the header from our file, and break it apart to see the column numbers as well.
+So, let's use a trick  to pull the header from our file, and break it apart to see the column numbers as well.

 ```
 head -n 1 ERR025152.txt | tr "\t" "\n" | cat -n
 ```

+There are three new concepts here.
+- The first is the use of the 'head" command to pull the first line from the file
+- The second is the use of the 'tr' command, which we will use to "traslate" the tabs in the file to carriage returns.
+- The third is the use of 'cat' with the -n flag, which provides line numbers to the output.

 To enable us to compare the resistance encoding potential of our environmental and healthcare Klebsiella genomes, we are going to write a handy-dandy shell script that extracts pertinent information from this .txt file.
 In particular, let's report: i) the number of unique antibiotic resistance classes for which resistance genes are found and ii) the subclass and gene symbol for each amr gene detected.